-This summer, the Minnesota Timberwolves FastBreak Foundation will travel across the state of Minnesota to help neighborhoods take their love of basketball outdoors with the ‘Our Courts.
+This summer, the Minnesota Timberwolves will travel across the state of Minnesota to help neighborhoods take their love of basketball outdoors with the ‘Our Courts.
 Our Future.’ program, presented by U.S. Bank.
-The foundation will select four courts throughout Minnesota to be refurbished, and we are calling on fans to help us decide which courts to improve.
+Four courts will be selected from the nominations received from you, the fans.

 Thanks for Voting!

 Congratulations to our winners!
 Bill LaFave Park in Thief River Falls, Lindbergh Elementary in Little Falls, Independence Park in Marshall, and Madsen Park in Fridley will all receive refurbishments to their basketball courts over the summer.
 View the announcement video on Facebook.

 WATCH: 'Our Courts.
 Our Future.'
 2018 Event Recap

 Minnesota Timberwolves players Keita Bates-Diop and Josh Okogie along with interim head coach Ryan Saunders, Crunch and community volunteers partnered with the Minnesota Timberwolves and U.S. Bank to renovate four outdoor basketball courts in the state of Minnesota as part of their annual court refurbishment initiative.Watch Video

 This basketball court was initially built in 1980 and is located in the most visible corner of the park, in a welcoming, safe area.
 The court is used by the entire community including the neighboring apartment complexes and nursing home.VIEW UNVEIL GALLERY